-Need a break from urban life?
-Tsawwassen and Ladner may be just what you’re looking for.
+Tsawwassen and Ladner provide visitors with a break from urban life.
 Nestled between river and ocean, these towns have lots of options for relaxation.
-Go for a stroll or bike ride on a dike beside a river or the sea, buy wild local salmon at Superior Fish Market, do some shopping in little boutiques, play a round of golf or kayak through a quiet slough with only Steller sea lions and great blue herons to keep you company.
+Take a stroll or bike ride on a dike beside the river or sea, buy wild local salmon at Superior Fish Market, do some shopping in boutiques, play a round of golf or kayak through a quiet slough with only Steller sea lions and great blue herons for company.
 These are just a few of the attractions of Ladner Village and Tsawwassen.

-In Ladner, traffic is light, terrain is flat and the town’s surrounding horse and agricultural farms will make you want to get out and walk or bike.
-Downtown you will find historic buildings, friendly restaurants and hometown merchants.
+In Ladner, traffic is light, terrain is flat and the town’s surrounding horse and agricultural farms will give visitors the urge to get out and walk or bike.
+Downtown is ladened with historic buildings, friendly restaurants and hometown merchants.
 Have a drink or bite to eat while you watch boat traffic on the peaceful and picturesque Ladner Slough.
-The Ladner Leisure Center offers plenty to do on the rare rainy day.
+The Ladner and Tsawwassen leisure centers offer plenty to do on the rare rainy day.

 Between Tsawwassen and Ladner are acres upon acres of blueberry fields; stop at one of the roadside stands for a fresh hit of anti-oxidants.
 Highway 17 divides the two communities and also leads to the Tsawwassen ferry terminal taking travelers to Vancouver Island and various Gulf Islands.

 Tsawwassen is located on the north end of the same peninsula occupied by Point Roberts.
 More suburban than village, the main thoroughfare, 56th Street, is rich with restaurants, boutiques and food markets.